 Theory 1 (GPs’ knowledge about patient experiences) and Theory 2 (GPs’ knowledge about services)

 Our interviewees suggested that GPs’ frontline knowledge about patients and available services would enable them to identify and deal with problems early and improve service design.
-These theories were consonant with claims made about all of the previous incarnations of clinically-led commissioning.
+These theories were consonant with claims made about all of the previous incarnations of GP-led commissioning.
 In practice we found that it was not a foregone conclusion that such knowledge would be brought forward and used in the commissioning process.
 In particular, we found that, whilst specific local knowledge about patient needs and services could be useful, commissioning decisions also required access to aggregated formal data.
 We also found that the format and conduct of CCG meetings could significantly affect the extent to which GPs were able to engage and mobilise their knowledge.
 Important issues included:

 • A facilitative meeting environment, with good chairing and positive encouragement to contribute